-The province's jurisdiction is for instream works.
-The construction of the intakes north of the highway requires permits.
+The construction of the intakes north of the highway requires permits, which is under provincial jurisdiction.
 Usually, these permits are for water licenses (to divert flows) and construction works instream to construct the intakes.
 Typically, diversion of water from creeks or bodies of water is related to profit and at an environmental or social cost (e.g. major hydro dam projects).
 However, this project’s water diversion is to protect properties and creek habitats.

 WHAT ABOUT TREE LOSS DUE TO CONSTRUCTION?

 The pipe is being installed on the District’s road and boulevard rights-of-way.
 Private encroachments such as vegetation and paving stones that have been placed by residents on District property must be removed to accommodate these public works.

 As with any construction project, the true impact will be the period of disruption during construction.
 This will include noise and traffic detours.
 The District is aware that residents will experience disruption; that is why we are phasing the work in segments.

 As construction proceeds, residents will be impacted in their area for a couple of weeks, then work will move on to another segment.
 We are working to limit the amount of time that construction directly impacts each resident.

 Traffic control persons will be on site to manage pedestrian, cyclist and vehicle safety through the construction zone.

 Blasting may be required in some areas during construction due to topography.
 The exact extent won’t be known until excavation is underway.
 A pre-blasting survey will be done for any resident within 60 metres of a proposed blasting site.
 Any required blasting—in any section of the project—will be carefully considered and kept to a minimum.